Department Creation & Management

 Creating Departments

-Departments are a required feature which is used to organize and classify Users.
-This section will guide you through the steps of creating a new Department.
+This section will guide you through the process of creating a new Department.

 Department Hierarchy Example 2.png